 You are financially free when passive income exceeds expenses (at this point you no longer have to work, ever again).

-- The recipe for financial freedom is simple: buy assets to increase passive income; and
+- Buy assets to increase passive income; and

 - Reduce liabilities to minimise expenses.

-The secret ingredient?
+The final step?
 Make converting your earned income into assets your top priority.